Awash With Love: Storm Resurfaces 1940s Letters

 Another letter details last-minute wedding preparations: "We ordered the flowers.
 You will have a white rose, and the other boys will have carnations."

 Chaney soon realized she had to find the couple and return their correspondence.

 "It's so romantic, I just want them to have them," she says.

-SCOTT: She went to the address on the letters in nearby Rumson, but the house had been torn down.
-She reached out to local officials and posted messages on genealogy websites.
-That's where she connected with Shelley Farnham Hilber — Dot and Lynn's niece.
+She went to the address on the letters, in nearby Rumson, but the house had been torn down.
+She reached out to local officials and posted messages on genealogy websites, where she connected with Shelley Farnham Hilber — Dot and Lynn's niece.

-SCOTT: Dorothy Farnham is still alive and lives in a New Jersey nursing home.
-And as to how these letters ended up on an Atlantic Highlands beach?
-Best guess is that they were put in storage when the house was torn down and only resurfaced because of the storm.
-For NPR News, I'm Maiken Scott.
+As to how these letters ended up on an Atlantic Highlands beach in New Jersey, the best guess is that they were put in storage when the house was torn down, and only resurfaced because of the storm.

 Source: NPR [http://www.npr.org/2012/11/25/165800175/awash-with-love-storm-resurfaces-1940s-letters?ft=3&f=1003,1004,1007,1013,1014,1017,1019,1128]